visol/ext-powermail/Documentation/Introduction/Index.rst

 focus was to keep flexibility and all the features and to create even more.
 The rebuild was done with Extbase and Fluid.

-See videos to 2.0 on youtube:
+See videos to 2.0 on youtube

 - Powermail 2.0 Introduction: `http://youtu.be/tuhMiwEvhIs <http://youtu.be/tuhMiwEvhIs>`_